Is the new Xbox Series X a competitor of gaming PCUpdated: December 28, 2020 14:47

 Teraflops don't mean everything, and the CPU and SSD will be the more transformative leaps for the platform.
 The name "Series X" all but confirms the existence of more next-generation hardware from Microsoft, one example of which The Techowish has reported on extensively.
 The company codenamed is Lockhart is expected to target lower resolutions with around 4 teraflops of graphical power, which is less than the Xbox One X.

 Most of the One X GPU budget went toward starting 4K resolution, however, while it only offered some minor CPU upgrade.
 If Lockhart's CPU and other hardware components are similar to the Xbox Series X, it could run the same cutting-edge games at lower resolutions, whereas the Xbox One CPU could not be able to keep up with the next-generation software.
 On the other hand, developers are likely to produce separate Xbox One/PS4 and Series X/PS5 versions of games for the foreseeable future.
 Halo Infinite is one confirmed to be such an example.

 In any case, it is clear that Microsoft has done with the Series X: it's built a simple, easy-to-use gaming PC for our living room.
 The current Xbox One UI is not what I would describe as natural, but it beats dealing with Windows by a mouse and keyboard from the couch, and now the Series X should be able to fight on pure power as well.

 That's not to say that Series X will be an automatic purchase for many.
 From what Sony is saying, the PS5 has been designed at similar principles, and the company's first-party software advantage is significant.
-After the huge success PS4 means that a lot of people will be unwilling to be the part of the digital libraries they’ve built up over the past seven years.
+After the huge success of PS4 means that a lot of people will be unwilling to be part of the digital libraries, they are built up over the past seven years.